blueblots/cmdparse/README.md

 ## Reference

-The vargs class has two properties which are always present, `__name` and `__description`.
+The cmdparse class has two properties which are always present, `__name` and `__description`.
 These are used in the `getShortHelp` and `getLongHelp` getters, to show the program's name and description.
-You can set these on the vargs constructor (as shown in the [Usage section](#usage)).
+You can set these on the cmdparse constructor (as shown in the [Usage section](#usage)).

-All the arguments you add, through `addPositional`, `addOption` and `addCompound`, are set as properties on the vargs instance.
+All the arguments you add, through `addPositional`, `addOption` and `addCompound`, are set as properties on the cmdparse instance.
 You can access them by dot notation (`myArgs.drink`) or bracket notation (`myArgs['drink']`) just like you would with a generic object.
 You can access properties of the arguments in the same way, like `myArgs.drink.value` or `myArgs.garnish['required']`.

-In fact, when you call `parseArgs()` or `parseArgsMap`, you are just creating a new vargs instance based off of the one you are calling from, which has been set with new values from the input array; and then converting this to an object or Map for the return value.
+In fact, when you call `parseArgs()` or `parseArgsMap`, you are just creating a new cmdparse instance based off of the one you are calling from, which has been set with new values from the input array; and then converting this to an object or Map for the return value.

-If you want to access the vargs instance that `parseArgs()`/`parseArgsMap()` are creating, you can just use the `parse()` method on the vargs object; this will return the new vargs object, with the values from the input you passed.
+If you want to access the cmdparse instance that `parseArgs()`/`parseArgsMap()` are creating, you can just use the `parse()` method on the cmdparse object; this will return the new cmdparse object, with the values from the input you passed.

 ### Positional arguments

 Positional arguments are arguments that determine their value based on their position in the command string.
-This means that positional arguments also have a `position` property (which is zero-indexed, meaning that the first item has an position of 0) that determines where in the input the argument should appear. vargs also supports positional arguments with default values; this means that if a positional argument is not detected, and a `value` has been specified for the argument which is not `null`, a default value will be used in its place.
+This means that positional arguments also have a `position` property (which is zero-indexed, meaning that the first item has an position of 0) that determines where in the input the argument should appear. cmdparse also supports positional arguments with default values; this means that if a positional argument is not detected, and a `value` has been specified for the argument which is not `null`, a default value will be used in its place.

 Positional arguments have the following properties:

 - `name` - holds the property name for the argument, only used in your code to refer to the argument.
 - `value` - holds the default value for the argument, only used when no value is found when parsing input.
 Default: `null`.
 - `required` - a `true`/`false` value that will cause `parseArgs` and `parseArgsMap` to fail (*i.e* return `false`) if the argument is not detected in the input.
 Default: `true`.
-- `help` - a string which is shown as the argument's help description in `vargs.getLongHelp`.
+- `help` - a string which is shown as the argument's help description in `cmdparse.getLongHelp`.
 Default: `''` (empty string).
 - `position` - an integer that dictates where in an input array the argument should appear.
 Default: increments from 0.

 An example: